abarrows/template-nextjs-ui/README.md

 ## Local Development

+To start a development server with hot reloading:

+1. Retrieve the `.env` file by running one of the commands in the [Retrieving Environment Variables](#retrieving-environment-variables) section
+1. From the root project directory, run `yarn dev`
+1. Open app in browser: <http://localhost:3000>

+---

+## Building the Project

-We use Docker compose to build this project.
+We use Docker to build and deploy this project.
 You can read up more on some tips on how to use Docker, here: <https://amuniversal.atlassian.net/wiki/spaces/DEVOps/pages/3399024641/Tips+for+Using+Docker>

-To start the service locally:
+To build and run the app locally using Docker Compose:

-1. Retrieve the `.env` file by running one of the commands in the [Retrieving Secrets](#retrieving-secrets) section
+1. Retrieve the `.env` file by running one of the commands in the [Retrieving Environment Variables](#retrieving-environment-variables) section
 1. From the root project directory, run `docker compose up --build`
 1. Open app in browser: <http://localhost:3000>

-1. Run Jest tests: `yarn test:unit`
+To build and run the app locally without using Docker:

+1. Retrieve the `.env` file by running one of the commands in the [Retrieving Environment Variables](#retrieving-environment-variables) section
+1. From the root project directory, run `yarn build && yarn start`
+1. Open app in browser: <http://localhost:3000>

 ---